WELCOME TO

 OUR STORY

-We’ve all heard the stories: a promising young athlete who fails to achieve her potential, or a professional athlete unable to manage the fruits of his success.
-Athletes from underresourced communities often have a double burden—they carry the hopes and dreams of friends and families along with their own, and their ‘map’ may be missing major features—they may not have access to the social-emotional or financial tools more affluent kids learn to use in managing their business, financial, professional and personal choices.
+We’ve all heard the stories: a promising young student-athlete who fails to achieve her potential, or a professional unable to manage the fruits of his success.
+Indiviudals from underresourced communities often have a double burden—they carry the hopes and dreams of friends and families along with their own, and their ‘map’ may be missing major features—they may not have access to the social-emotional or financial tools more affluent kids & adults learn to use in managing their business, financial, professional and personal choices.